 The picture to the left is one I took of a carved stone in front of the Myoan Temple in Kyoto, Japan, home of the Myoan shakuhachi school.
-The two characters carved into the stone mean suizen, "blowing zen".
-To understand the practice of suizen, it makes sense to first understand Zen.
-Many books have been written on the subject of Zen, and without direct experience, even after reading them it would be difficult to impossible to understand what Zen is, therefore the short description below is no more than a hint.
-A true understanding of Zen requires experience in the practice of it.
+The two characters carved into the stone mean sui-zen, "blowing zen".
+To understand the practice of suizen, it makes sense to first understand what Zen is.

 Zen can be roughly translated to mean meditation or the meditative state.
-The aim of meditation in Zen is to clear the mind.
-Clear the mind of what?
-The natural state of our minds is one of continuous chatter, a never ending stream of thoughts that few of us have much control over or even awareness of.
-These thoughts arise through no will of our own.
+The aim of meditation in Zen is to reveal the true nature of our minds.
+Why is the nature of mind not obvious?
+Because our default mental state is one of continuous chatter, a never ending stream of thoughts that few of us have much control over or even awareness of.
+These thoughts arise through no will of our own, and obscure the true nature of our minds.
 If you doubt this, spend the next 30 seconds trying not to think, and you will quickly see that you are unable to stop or control your thoughts.
-Our incessant thoughts are tied to our emotions, and they are often the only cause of stress in our lives.
+Additionally, our incessant thoughts are tied to our emotions, and they are often the only cause of stress in our lives.
 Even in genuinely bad situations, our thoughts tend to magnify how bad we feel and how long we feel bad.
-At the least, meditation is a tool to separate oursleves from the chatter of the mind to its fundamental state of clarity and open awareness, and thereby dramatically decreasing stress and increasing wellbeing.
+At the least, meditation is a tool to separate oursleves from the chatter to our fundamental state of clarity and open awareness, and thereby dramatically decreasing stress and increasing wellbeing.

 Zen and the practice of Zen are synonymous.
 There is no doctrine in Zen - nothing that practitioners need to believe.
 But the practice goes much further than simply decreasing stress and increasing wellbeing.
 When thoughts are transcended the walls of the self, our conception of who we are, who we have been, and who we need to be are torn down.
 We simply experience consciousness as unbound as possible.
 This allows us to experience a profound freedom.